What is the City's Commitment to Climate Action?#

 March 2016 – Review Draft Roadmap to Achieve 2020 Goals

 On March 10, City Council held a Work Session to review the implementation options for achieving the City’s 2020 Climate Action Plan (CAP) goals of reducing emissions 20% below 2005 levels.
 Read the full packet of information provided to City Council, or watch the video to learn more about the exciting next steps the City is taking to achieve these goals.

-City Council agreed staff is heading in the right direction with the proposed initiatives to reach the City’s 2020 Climate Action Plan goals and asked staff to highlight simple explanations of proposed projects and identify costs down to the individual level.
+City Council agreed staff was heading in the right direction with the proposed initiatives to reach the City’s 2020 Climate Action Plan goals and asked staff to highlight simple explanations of proposed projects and identify costs down to the individual level.

 - Watch a brief video of Lindsay Ex, CAP Program Manager, and Tim McCollough, Light and Power Operations Manager for Fort Collins Utilities, describing the Council discussion.